 Investing in Specialist Disability Accommodation (SDA) property has a vast and lasting impact on the community and lives of people with disability.
 The benefits for National Disability Insurance Scheme (NDIS) participants who get to live in a home that fully caters to their needs is priceless.
-But there are other benefits that we can put a price on.
+But there are other benefits of NDIS housing investment that we can put a price on.
 We explore some of the financial benefits that come with an NDIS property investment.

 Risk mitigated property investment

 Because the federal government pays a significant portion of the rent through SDA funding, the investment risk is significantly reduced.
-Government investments are considered the safest types, so SDA housing being backed by the government comes close to being a risk-free investment.
+Government investments are considered the safest types, so SDA housing investment being backed by the government comes close to being a risk-free investment.

 Using conservative figures for rental yields, it’s not unreasonable to expect you’d earn high rental income in excess of $100,000 per year.